ZhenyaChan/Flight-Reservation-App/readme.md

 ## Description

-The mobile app is developed and designed using latest technologies of Swift and Storyboard.
-It allows user to reserve a flight ticket by entering name. and choosing the date and available hard-coded flight routes.
-Data does not persist after reloading/relaunching the app.
+- The mobile app is developed and designed using latest technologies of Swift and Storyboard.
+- It allows user to reserve a flight ticket by entering name, and choosing the date and available hard-coded flight routes.
+- Data does not persist after reloading/relaunching the app.

 ## How to Set Up the Project